Outsiders (comics): Story

-Reunion with Batman
+Reuniting with Batman

 The Outsiders are reunited with Batman when they band together to fight Eclipso.
 After the adventure, Batman gives them access to a batcave in Los Angeles.
 The team is also infiltrated by a clone of Windfall.
 Meanwhile, Looker and Geo-Force feel guilty about their affair and eventually end it.
-Metamorpho faces his own personal problems with his wife, Sapphire Stagg-Mason.
+Metamorpho faces his own personal problems with his wife Sapphire Stagg.
 The clone of Windfall is ultimately killed; the Masters of Disaster are defeated, as the real Windfall joins the Outsiders.
-The team also meets the other Los Angeles-based team, Infinity, Inc.
+The team also meets the other Los Angeles-based team Infinity, Inc.

 Millennium

-The team is next involved with the crossover event Millennium, wherein it is revealed that Dr. Jace is an operative of the villainous Manhunters and kidnaps the team.
-The team (now joined by the Atomic Knight) free themselves, but Dr. Jace blows up herself and Metamorpho.
+The team is next involved with the crossover event Millennium, wherein it is revealed that Helga Jace is an operative of the Manhunters and kidnaps the team.
+The team (now joined by the Atomic Knight) free themselves, but Jace attacks Metamorpho, causing an energy surge that kills them both.
 Looker is called to return to Abyssia (the origin of her powers), where she must also face the Manhunters.
 During the adventure, she is drained of much of her power and returns to her normal form.
 Halo is hit in the crossfire when saving Katana's life, and slips into a coma as Katana vows to look after her.
 The team is disbanded by Geo-Force as Looker returns to her husband, and Batman rejoins the Justice League.